Rethinking Analytical Processing in the GPU Era: Evaluation

-In this section, we ran a subset of TPC-H queries (i.e., Q1, Q3, and Q6) that are currently supported by the distributed mode of Sirius and compare the performance of Sirius against Doris and ClickHouse using a cluster of 4 $\times$ A100 GPUs.
+In this section, we ran a subset of TPC-H queries with a scale factor of 100 (i.e., Q1, Q3, and Q6) that are currently supported by the distributed mode of Sirius and compare the performance of Sirius against Doris and ClickHouse using a cluster of 4 $\times$ A100 GPUs.

 \spara{End-to-end Performance Comparison} Table~\ref{tab:endtoend-dist} presents the performance comparison of different query engines in a distributed environment.
 Compared to Doris, Sirius achieves a speedup of 12.5$\times$, 2.5$\times$, and 2.4$\times$ in Q1, Q3, and Q6, respectively.
 Sirius leverages the exact same distributed query plan from Doris, but replaces its execution engine with GPUs, demonstrating the performance advantage of GPUs in distributed query execution.